 - Body tremors

-If appropriate medical attention is not given, patients can easily progress from stage 2 to 3 rapidly.
+If appropriate medical attention is not given, patients can easily progress from stage two to three rapidly.
 Patients are most at risk of experiencing seizures 24 to 48 hours after the last drink.

 The severity of alcohol withdrawal syndrome can vary dramatically from one person to another.
 However, certain factors such as the timeframe of abuse, quantity and frequency of consumption, polydrug abuse, family history of addiction, pre-existing mental and health conditions, and history of relapses can help determine the severity of a person’s AWS.

 Seeking to recover from alcoholism is commendable as this condition affects not only the addict but also those around them.
 However, seeking to quit drinking safely is the most important decision to make regarding addiction recovery.
-While taking the first step to treat your addiction is a life-changing decision with many positive outcomes, it is important to remember that it is not safe to go at it alone.
+While taking the first step to treat your addiction is a life-changing decision with many positive outcomes, it’s important to remember that it’s not safe to go at it alone.